About integer-valued variants of the theta and 6j symbols: Miscellaneous

 { {\sl Warning}: Starting from the spin network defined by the labelled (\ie colored) theta graph ($\ThetaGraph$, $\gamma$) where admissibility is imposed on the three edges meeting at each vertex, one obtains by duality an admissible triangle, like in section \ref{admissibletriple}, where admissibility is defined around a triangular face.
 The tetrahedron is a self-dual figure, but duality permutes the notions of admissibility: the tetrahedron spin-network defined by the tri-valent graph (${\tetrahedron}$, $\gamma$) is, by definition, admissible (as a spin network), but the tetrahedron obtained from the labels defined by ${\gamma}$ (see fig.~\ref{dualtetrahedronT}) is usually ${\sl not}$ admissible in the sense of section \ref{classicaladmissibletetrahedra}, however its dual, obtained by permuting the two triplets in the notation $((a, b, c), (d, e, f))$, is.}

-Any spin network ($\Gamma$, $\gamma$) can be {\sl evaluated}.
-An {\sl evaluation procedure} is defined for each colored connected tri-valent graph by the following set of rules : \begin{itemize} \item A value is set for the loop graph: see below. \item A value is set for the theta graph $\ThetaGraph$: see below. \item A value is set for the tetrahedron graph $\tetrahedron$: see below. \item Three rules (called recoupling rules) allow one to simplify the evaluation of $\Gamma$ on the coloring $\gamma$ by replacing a given graph by a sum of products (or ratios) of numbers, which involves only evaluations of the loop graph, the theta graph, the tetrahedron graph, and, if the original graph was open, a family of left over graphs which are $3$-valent trees or straight lines.
-As we do not need these rules in the present paper, we refer the reader to the literature on the subject (for instance \cite{GaroufalidisEtAl}). \end{itemize}
+Any spin network ($\Gamma$, $\gamma$) can be {\sl evaluated}. { The meaning of the obtained number depends on the theory (physical or mathematical) in which spin networks are used: in the original Penrose theory \cite{Penrose}, which was a simple model for a quantum space, it was used to calculate the probabilities of various spin values; in various theories of quantum gravity this number is interpreted as an amplitude for a quantum state of space-time itself; other interpretations arise in knot theory, or in the geometry of $3$-manifolds.} An {\sl evaluation procedure} is defined for each colored connected tri-valent graph by the following set of rules : \begin{itemize} \item A value is set for the loop graph: see below. \item A value is set for the theta graph $\ThetaGraph$: see below. \item A value is set for the tetrahedron graph $\tetrahedron$: see below. \item Three rules (called recoupling rules) allow one to simplify the evaluation of $\Gamma$ on the coloring $\gamma$ by replacing a given graph by a sum of products (or ratios) of numbers, which involves only evaluations of the loop graph, the theta graph, the tetrahedron graph, and, if the original graph was open, a family of left over graphs which are $3$-valent trees or straight lines.
+As we do not need these rules in the present paper, we refer the reader to the literature on the subject, for instance \cite{GaroufalidisEtAl}. \end{itemize}

 There are several possible evaluation procedures (at least four kinds).
 We call them {\sl Integer evaluation} $\Gamma_\Z(\gamma)$, {\sl Penrose evaluation} $\Gamma_P(\gamma)$, {\sl Kauffman evaluation} $\Gamma_K(\gamma)$, and {\sl Unitary evaluation} $\Gamma_U(\gamma)$.
 They differ by normalization prescriptions (see below).